jakubwierzchoslawski/MACGenerator/README.md

 # Message Authentication Code generator

+It's not generic implementation rather it is CSi Web solution related.

 # To generate MAC two methods are avaliable:
 -	public String encodeMessage(String strength, String message) - generate  HMAC for any message